-The Approval contains requirements for offsets under the EPBC Act Environmental Offsets Policy, including development of an Offset Management Plan (OMP).
+The Approval contains requirements for offsets under the EPBC Act Environmental Offsets Policy, including development of an Offset Area Management Plan (OAMP).
 The Approval also requires development of a Species Management Plan (SMP) outlining management and monitoring actions to minimise any impact to Listed threatened species under the EPBC Act.

-Habitat Impacts and Potential Offset area
+Habitat Impacts and Offset area

-An offset area was identified in the OMP (Base 2018) and included impacted habitat for the Koala (125 ha), Greater Glider (125 ha) and Squatter Pigeon (74 ha).
+Offset areas are required by the Approval to compensate for the habitat clearing required for the Isaac Plains East Project and include impacted habitat for the Koala (125 ha), Greater Glider (125 ha) and Squatter Pigeon (74 ha).